Srirama Chandra Bhanja Medical College and Hospital: Academics

-The college offers more than 150 seats in post graduate courses.
-Admissions in these courses are through the Odisha Post Graduate Medical Examination (50%) and at the national level through the NEET-PG.
+The college offers more than 150 places in post graduate courses.
+Admission to these courses is through the Odisha Post Graduate Medical Examination (50%) and at the national level through the NEET-PG.

-National programmes like Family Welfare Training in Regional Family Welfare Training Centre, Post Partum Programme attached to Obstetrics & Gynaecology Department, ICMR Programme, IGNOU study center, Regional Spinal injury center and treatment of Geriatric patients in Geriatric OPD are functioning in this institution.
+National programmes include as family welfare training at the Regional Family Welfare Training Centre, Post Partum Programme attached to Obstetrics & Gynaecology Department, ICMR Programme, IGNOU study center, regional spinal injury center and treatment of geriatric patients in Geriatric OPD.

 Ranking

 Sriram Chandra Bhanj Deo Medical College ranked 44 in India by the National Institutional Ranking Framework medical ranking for 2022.